dnsimple/dnsimple-developer/content/v2/vanity_name_servers.markdown

 Responds with HTTP 200 on success.

-Responds with HTTP 400 if bad request.

-Responds with HTTP 400 if the delegation fails.

 ~~~json
 ~~~

+Responds with HTTP 400 if bad request.

 ## Disable {#disable}